AliceSchuster/Udacity_Project_1/README.md

 1. In which months are most Airbnb listings still available (total and by room type)?

-2. In which Munich areas (zip codes) are the best airbnb listings (according to total rating)?
+2. In which Munich areas (zip codes) are the best Airbnb listings (according to total rating)?

 3. Do less expensive listings have a lower rating compared to expensive listings?